borfast/decision-engine/README.md

 This is where you combine Sources and Comparisons to create actual decision logic.
 When you instantiate a Rule, you tell it which Sources you want to compare, as well as the Comparison you want it to use.
 Rules have a `check()` method which runs the rule logic.
 You can call it manually but it is normally called automatically by the Engine.
-You can also implement custom Rules with custom logic in this method.
+Just as with Sources, you can also implement custom Rules with custom logic in this method.
+For example, you could implement a Rule that receives a list of other Rules, and a float value to act as a percentage, and the rule would only pass if at least that percentage of the given rules passed.

 One important note: the Rules pass the Sources to the Comparisons in the same order you pass them to the Rule.
 For example, if you instantiate this rule: `rule = SimpleRule(source1, source2, GreaterThanOrEqual())`, the comparison